SarakkA/Inventions/README.md

 # Inventions
-These are my Python projects.
+These are some of my Python projects.

 It involves different things such as games and maze algorithms.